rschloen/portfolio/_posts/2019-12-28-baxter-plays-checkers.markdown

 # State Machine
 Our group used a state machine to integrate the different components of our package and easily control Baxter's commands throughout the course of a full game of checkers.

-The package we created allows you to play a full, competitive game of checkers against Baxter as demonstrated in this video:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6ZOXy3TKYeM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen> </iframe>

 To see the full details and documentation pertaining to this project, please visit this [Github repository](https://github.com/rschloen/final-project-checkers).